 2. Bed bug defecation

 Okay, we’re going to try not to gross you out, but this is a good way to sort out bed bugs from other sources of insect bites.
 Lift up your mattress and look at it throughly, as well as the box spring.
 You may actually see bed bugs, or you may see what they’ve left behind.
 Bed bug droppings are reddish-brown streaks.
-(Here’s what they look like)
+(See what they look like in the image below.)

 Yes, this is pretty disgusting.
 And it can be hard to tell what to look for when you’re doing your own inspection.
 Our advice: put your mind at ease by calling KY-KO Pest Prevention for a free bed bug inspection.

 Bed bugs shed their skin.
 So, if you find an exoskeleton near the bed frame or mattresses, it indicates a bed bug infestation.
 Also, it’s not uncommon to find exoskeletons in the dresser drawers, picture frames, and in the outlets.
 They tend to hide in crevices where they molt.
 Look out for bed bug eggs are very small in size; they are typically1 mm in size and are white in color.

 The presence of bed bugs can also be confirmed by using an active monitor that uses chemical lures or carbon monoxide.
 These monitors are effective in determining if you have bed bugs.
 But they are also costly—far more costly than just calling us for a free bed bug inspection.

 Call KY-KO to schedule your free bed bug inspection